ihlonne/ihlonne/README.md

 ### ABOUT ME

-* 💻 I'm a certified data electronics technician working as IT Support, looking to transition into Front-end development
+* 💻 I'm a certified data electronics technician working as IT Support
-* 🌱 I'm currently learning about JavaScript and React
+* 🌱 I'm currently a student at Noroff Education enrolled to study front-end development
 * ✨ What I do in my spare time:
-  - 🎮 I play Teamfight Tacticts, Lost Ark, and wait for Diablo 4
+  - 🎮 I play Teamfight Tacticts and Baldur's Gate 3
   - 📖 I read fantasy, thrillers and self-improvement books
   - 🏋️‍♀️ I work out through resistance training, yoga and jogging
+  - 🧶 I knit and crochet